gdjohnson/TK19/transcripts/yeetCombinator20201205.md

 [9:58 AM] snav: even if i don't like what she cites

-[9:58 AM] suspended reason: Gardens Need Walls is a classic essay
+[9:58 AM] suspended reason: [["Gardens Need Walls—On Boundaries, Ritual, and Beauty"]] is a classic essay

 [9:58 AM] suspended reason: and Ritual & the Consciousness Monoculture